haraka/Haraka/docs/plugins/note.md

 Formats the contents of the note object, saves them to the 'human' note property and returns them.
 This method is called internally by *note* after each update.

+## Where is the note stored?

+The default location is:

+    connection.note.plugin_name

+When the txn=true setting is used, the note is stored at:

+    connection.transaction.note.plugin_name

+The location of the note can be altered by setting plugin.note\_name before initializing the note.